IP Security API

 • If the IPv4 or IPv6 address does not exist in our database.

-• If the IPv4 or IPv6 is passed as a path variable, instead of url parameter as ip= .
+• If the IPv4, IPv6 or domain name passed as a path variable, instead of URL parameter as ip= .

 • If the wrong endpoint is called, that does not exist in our API.